Universal moduli spaces of vector bundles and the log-minimal model program on the moduli of curves: Preliminaries

-\begin{definition} A sheaf $F$ on $C$ is said to be of uniform rank if there exists an integer $r$ such that for every component $C_i$ of $C$, $\rank F|_{C_i}=r$. \end{definition} \begin{lemma}[{\cite[Corollary 8, p.~152]{seshadri1982}}] Let $(C,L)$ be a polarized curve with $\deg L=d$.
-For the irreducible components of $C$, $\{C_i\}$, denote by $L_i$ the restriction $L|_{C_i}$.
-Let $d_i=\deg L_i$.
-Then for any coherent sheaf $F$, we have

-where $r_i:=\dim_{k(\eta_i)}F|_{C_i}\otimes k(\eta_i)$ and $\eta_i$ is the generic point of $C_i$. \end{lemma} \begin{rem} An immediate consequence is that $\sum_i r_id_i=rd$.
-In particular, because $d_i>0$ for every $i$, $r_i\leq rd$.
-Moreover, when $C$ is irreducible, the rank of $F$ is equal to the dimension of the stalk at the generic point of $C$. \end{rem} A coherent sheaf $F$ on $C$ is said to be pure if for every non-zero subsheaf $F'\subset F$, the dimension of the support of $F'$ is equal to the dimension of the support of $F$.
-A coherent sheaf $F$ on $C$ is said to be torsion-free if it is pure and the support of $F$ is equal to $C$. \begin{definition} Let $(C,L)$ be a polarized curve and $F$ a torsion-free sheaf on $C$. $F$ is said to be slope stable (slope semi-stable) with respect to $L$ if for every nonzero, proper subsheaf $0\rightarrow E\rightarrow F$,
+A coherent sheaf $F$ on $C$ is said to be \emph{pure} if for every non-zero subsheaf $F'\subset F$, the dimension of the support of $F'$ is equal to the dimension of the support of $F$.
+A coherent sheaf $F$ on $C$ is said to be \emph{torsion-free} if it is pure and the support of $F$ is equal to $C$. \begin{definition} Let $(C,L)$ be a polarized curve and $F$ a torsion-free sheaf on $C$. $F$ is said to be slope stable (slope semi-stable) with respect to $L$ if for every nonzero, proper subsheaf $0\rightarrow E\rightarrow F$,

-where $s_i$ and $r_i$ denote the ranks of $E$ and $F$ on each irreducible component of $C$, and $d_i$ is the degree of $L$ restricted to each irreducible component. \end{definition} \begin{rem} For torsion-free sheaves of uniform rank, rank and degree are independent of the polarization.
-Indeed, we see from Remark \ref{remark:bound-on-rank} that the generic rank of such a sheaf must agree with the rank with respect to a polarization, and then the degrees must also agree. \end{rem} \begin{rem} If $(C,L)$ is a polarized nonsingular curve and $E$ is a vector bundle on $C$, then $E$ is slope-stable (slope-semistable) with respect to $L$ if and only if for each nonzero subsheaf $0\rightarrow E\rightarrow F$,
+where $s_i$ and $r_i$ denote the ranks of $E$ and $F$ on each irreducible component of $C$, and $d_i$ is the degree of $L$ restricted to each irreducible component. \end{definition} \begin{rem} If $(C,L)$ is a polarized irreducible curve and $F$ is a vector bundle on $C$, then $F$ is slope-stable (slope-semistable) with respect to $L$ if and only if for each nonzero subsheaf $0\rightarrow E\rightarrow F$,

-Note that slope-stability for a torsion-free sheaf of uniform rank is independent of the polarization. \end{rem}